 If you focus on making your about us page a key page on your website and use it properly, you can see major improvements in the quality and/or quantity of leads that your website generates.

 Don’t believe me?
 Log into your website analytics and compare the amount of traffic your about us page gets versus your services or product pages.
 I think you might be surprised.
+If you’d like professional help, web design firms in Austin like MARION have the experience needed to be successful!

 For most small to mid-sized companies, a well-converting website can make or break their business.
 One of the cornerstone design elements for websites is strong and appropriate branding.